 Traffic: Why Only Three Sources?

-While certain skills must be developed to a baseline level – e.g. your blurbs cannot be glaringly weak – non-essential weaknesses can, and should be, ignored.
+Many elements of marketing are complex, and take time to implement and master.
 The number of things one can be truly great at is limited.
-The chances of producing excess value in 10 or 15 disparate marketing areas is zero.
-The chance of producing negative value in many of these areas is high, simply because marketing is competitive.
+The chances of producing excess value in 10 or 15 disparate areas of marketing is zero.
+The chances of producing negative value by dabbling in many of these areas is high, simply because marketing is competitive.
 In an ecosystem like Facebook, your ads compete against other people’s.
-If your ads suck, they cost more.
+If your ads suck, they you cost more.

-Diverting resources away from your signature strengths into areas that are liabilities is a losing proposition.
+Diverting resources away from what you’re good at into areas that are liabilities is a losing proposition.
 Framed another way, as an old proverb: chase two rabbits, catch none.

 Even if you are master of the marketing universe, you must choose among the best available options for a simple reason: time.
 This is a matter of opportunity cost; if you can make $10 in one area, but $2 in another, you are essentially costing yourself $8 by choosing to pursue the latter.
 Further, publishing becomes a war of attrition, where one must add the 5 latest traffic sources and 20+ hours to their weekly workload to keep up with the churn.
-This quickly reaches a breaking point due to the laws of time and space, but your sanity is far more likely to wave the white flag before you’re turning in 100+ hour work weeks.
+This soon reaches an obvious breaking point due to the laws of time and space, but your sanity is far more likely to wave the white flag before you’re turning in 100+ hour work weeks.

 Exception to the Rule: Launch Synergy